Andrew WrightChair

 Trustee

-Nick originally trained as a secondary History teacher in mainstream 11-18 schools.
+Nick originally trained as a secondary History & Politics teacher in mainstream 11-18 schools.
 He has worked as a Middle and Senior Leader in a diverse range of schools, including several inner city 11-18 mainstream schools, gaining the National Professional Qualification for Headship in the process.

 ← Back to top

-Richard Parker
+Dr Richard Parker

 Trustee